Two-loop renormalization and running of galaxy bias

 where $g(p/q) \equiv g(r)$ is given by\footnote{Note that for $b = \delta$, we have $d_b^{(5)} = \tilde{d}_b^{(5)} = 0$, so that the double-hard limit starts at $O(k^2)$ as required by momentum conservation.
 This $O(k^2)$ contribution already appeared in e.g. \cite{blas_nl,Baldauf:2015aha,bernardeau_2loop}.}

 Our result for the numerical coefficients $d^{(5)}_{b}$ and $\tilde d^{(5)}_{b}$ is given in Table~\eqref{eq:doublehardcoeff}.
 We display the function $g(p/q)$ in \reffig{gfunc}.
 Note that $g(r)=g(1/r)$ due to the symmetry in $p\leftrightarrow q$ in the original kernel.
 This function will be relevant for the next Sections, since it determines the two-loop contribution to bias renormalization and the RGE of the linear bias parameter.
 We note that it is supported for $p/q=O(1)$, and vanishes in the hierarchical limit $p\ll q$ as $g\propto (p/q)^2$, and equivalently for $q\ll p$.
-This means that it captures (parametrically) the double-hard two-loop region, without overlap with single-hard contributions.
+This means that it captures the double-hard two-loop region, without overlap with single-hard contributions.
 This point will be discussed in more detail later on.